 Our most important translational accomplishments have focused on cell death in the heart.
 I was one of the founders of the cardiac cell death field and have played a leading role in its development.
 My lab was the first to demonstrate that regulated forms of cell death play a central role in the pathogenesis of myocardial infarction (J Mol Cell Cardiol, 2000.
 32: 2397-2402 and others).
 In addition, we provided the first evidence that cell death is a causal component in the pathogenesis of heart failure (J Clin Invest, 2003.
 111: 1497-1504 and others).

-Presently, our work is focused on understanding the (a) mechanistic connections that link cell death programs - in particular, apoptosis and necrosis (PNAS, 2012.
+Presently, our work is focused on: (a) understanding mechanistic connections that link cell death programs - in particular, apoptosis and necrosis (PNAS, 2012.
 109: 6566-6571; Cell Death Differ, 2014.
-21: 634-644); and (b) molecular connections between cell death and other mitochondrial processes.
-One of these processes, which is particularly important in aging biology, is mitophagy, the selective elimination of senescent and damaged mitochondria by a specialized form of macroautophagy.
-Recently, we have discovered new roles for cell death molecules as regulators of mitophagy.
-A third current focus in the lab employs chemical and structural approaches in the design of small molecules to reduce cardiomyocyte death.
+21: 634-644); and molecular connections between cell death and other mitochondrial processes.
+One of these processes, which plays important roles in aging and disease, is mitophagy, the selective elimination of senescent and damaged mitochondria by a specialized form of macroautophagy.
+Recently, we have discovered new roles for cell death molecules as regulators of mitophagy. (b) A second major focus in the lab employs chemical and structural approaches in the identification/design of small molecules to reduce cardiomyocyte death.
 We have used both unbiased screening (Probe Reports from the NIH Molecular Libraries Program, 2013; PMID: 24404634) and candidate approaches to develop prototypes of what we hope will become small molecule drugs to reduce heart damage during myocardial infarction.

 I supervise a laboratory of approximately 8, including Ph.D. and M.D./Ph.D. students and postdocs.
 An important facet of my work is training and mentorship.
 I have been thesis research advisor to 11 individuals who have received the Ph.D. degree.
 A significant proportion of my trainees have gone on to academic faculty positions as independent investigators.
 My pre- and postdoctoral trainees have included a substantial number of individuals from groups under-represented in science.